-Disclosure or Injury Log Form - To be retained for 24 years.
+Disclosure and unreported pre-existing injury log form - To be retained for 24 years.

 To be completed when a staff member notices an injury that causes concern or query over its cause.
-Also to record any disclosures made by a child to a staff member in line with the safeguarding policy.
+This to record any disclosures made by a child to a staff member in line with the Safeguarding Policy.

-record any disclosures made by a child to c

-Child's Name: Date of Birth: Date and time:
+Child' s Name: Date of Birth: Date and time:

+C Observation of shild's play 1

+€

-Nature of form completion: Observation of child's play Behaviour displayed by parent/adult towards or about child Mark or injury on body Disclosure by child Other; Please specify:
+€ Behaviour displayed by parent/adu JIT toward s or about child

-Description of observation/injury/disclosure: Location on body (if applicable):
+€ Mark or injury on body

+€ Disclosure by child

+€ Other; Please specify:

-(please include EXACT quotes by child if ne eeded)
+ption of observation/injury/disclosure e include EXACT quotes by child if ne Location on bo dy (if applicable):

 Parent/Guardian informed?
 Yes / No

-If yes, Name of staff member who informed parent:
+Name of senior staff member who informed parent:

 Log of interaction with parent/guardian:

-Parent/guardian sign (if needed): Date:
+Parent/guardian sign: Date:

-Staff member reporting incident sign: Date:
+Parent/guardian sign: Staff member reporting incident sign: Date: Date:

-Nursery Safeguarding Coordinator Advisor (or deputy) sign: n: Date:

-Nursery Manager Sign: Date:

-This form is to be signed on the date of the date informed THIS FORM IS TO BE KEPT FOR 24 YEARS.
+Incidents may be reported to relevant authorities, such as MASH and other child protection agencies.
+This form is to be signed on the date of the date informed of the THIS FORM IS TO BE KEPT FOR 24 YEARS Policy 13 Safeguarding Policy October 2023